finom/docs.vovk.dev/docs/worker.md

 sidebar_position: 2
 ---

-# Worker Service
+# Worker Service Class

-Web Worker feature provided by Vovk.ts is intended to popularise Web Worker usage in your every day coding.
-The standard Web Workers are awesome but they require to write additional logic by using `onmessage` handler on both sides (main thread and Woker thread) and exchange data using `postMessage`.
+Web Worker features provided by Vovk.ts is intended to popularise threading in browser.
+The standard Web Workers are awesome but they require to write additional logic by using `onmessage` handler on both sides (main thread and the Woker thread) and exchange data using `postMessage`.
 Vovk.ts applies the same principle that is used at controllers and builds main-thread client-side library using the auto-generated **.vovk.json**.
-It uses built-in browser API aush as `addEventListener` and `postMessage` and does not utilise `eval` or `Function` constructor.
+It uses built-in browser API aush as `addEventListener` and `postMessage` and does not utilise `eval` function or `Function` constructor.

-Worker Service can be easily created from an Isomorphic Service.
-Reminder: Isomorphic Service is a static class that provides code that is shared between front-end and back-end.
-It should implement functions as static methods that don't have access to neither application state nor server-side capabilities such as database access.
-More information about Isomorphic Services can be found at !!!!! architecture docs.
+Worker Service Class (don't confuse with [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers)) is created from an [Isomorphic Service Class](./project-structure) by applying `@worker()` class decorator that defines `onmessage` handler in the Web Worker scope.
+Isomorphic Service Class is a static class that provides code that is shared between front-end and back-end.
+It should implement [pure functions](https://en.wikipedia.org/wiki/Pure_function) that don't have access to neither application state nor server-side capabilities such as access to the database.

-To define required `onmessage` handlers use `@worker()` decorator.

 ```ts
 // /src/modules/hello/HelloWorkerService.ts